 5. The Pyramids Were Actually White

 Casing stones displayed the precision of Egyptian pyramid building.
 These stones were white, polished limestone caps that covered the stone we see today.
-They locked together intimately, giving each pyramid a beautifully flat, smooth impression.
-Casing stones reflected the sun like a mirror and shined brightly like burnished jewels.
+They locked together perfectly, giving each pyramid a beautifully flat and smooth appearance.
+Casing stones reflected the sun like a mirror and shone brightly like burnished jewels.
 The casing stones are now mostly gone, as they were often stolen, repurposed to build other monuments, or were damaged by seismic activity, such as the massive earthquake that struck Cairo in 1308 CE.

 4. A Sultan Attempted to Destroy Menkaure’s Pyramid

-During the 12th century Al-Aziz Uthman, the second Ayyubid Sultan of Egypt and son of Saladin, made an aborted attempt to demolish the Great Pyramids of Giza.
+During the 12th century, Al-Aziz Uthman, the second Ayyubid Sultan of Egypt and son of Saladin, made an aborted attempt to demolish the Great Pyramids of the Giza complex.

 Al-Aziz employed a massive crew of workmen to bring down Menkaure’s temple, but the cost, time, and sheer physical difficulties the pyramid stones and sand presented meant the job was scrapped within a year.
 The Sultan’s efforts resulted in only a vertical gouge left in the north face of the smallest great pyramid.